 As a guide, children entering at age 11 into Year 7 need to show evidence of academic potential, working towards the higher end of the ability range in both the Mathematics and English National Curriculum syllabuses (i.e. predicted more than 100 in the Key Stage 2 tests and ‘working above the expected standard’).

-Because our bursary places are over-subscribed, the assessment process is in two stages.
+Our assessment process for a bursary place is in two stages.
 An Initial Assessment in October (just before October half-term) that uses computer based tests (verbal, quantitative, non-verbal and spatial reasoning).

 Those children who are successful in the Initial Assessment will be invited to our Residential Assessment in January (just before term starts).
 The children stay overnight, have the opportunity to experience boarding life and take part in assessment tasks, the children are being assessed not only on their academic potential but also on their suitability to board.

 Year 9 Entry Requirements

 Candidates for entry at age 13 into Year 9 who do not require a bursary and are coming from independent prep schools may choose to apply to be tested at age 11 and have their places deferred.

 All applicants should be on course to achieve a minimum of 4 A (level 7 grades) and 4 B (level 6 grades) at GCSE.
 Following our own assessment process, offers are made which are conditional on achieved performance at GCSE.
 We recommend candidates should achieve A grades (level 7) in the subjects most relevant to their subject choices at A level or Higher Level IB.